-In historical context the map is the culmination of a long chain of events in Australian maritime contact history, both fictitious and real, and a product of hostilities between France and Britain.
-It also provides a vicarious link between Australia and the towering historical figure of Napoléon Bonaparte.
-Napoléon's name actually features on the map as Terre Napoléon, perhaps less peculiar than the Latin word "Australia" as a geographical name on our continent, even though we are used to it now.
+- The culmination of a long chain of events in Australian maritime contact history both fictitious and real; - A product of protracted hostilities between France and Britain; and - A vicarious link between Australia and the towering historical figure of Napoléon Bonaparte.

+His name actually features on the map as Terre Napoléon, perhaps less peculiar than the Latin word "Australia" as a geographical name on our continent.

-Classical Greek philosophers had developed the idea of a spherical earth, confirmed by the first circumnavigation of the globe by Magellan, who died along the way, and his second in command Elcano, from 1519 to 1522.
+Because of time constraints I will only touch on some key developments.
+Classical Greek philosophers had developed the idea of a spherical earth, confirmed by the first circumnavigation of the globe by Magellan and Elcano from 1519 to 1522.
 In the first century Claudius Ptolemy suggested there ought to be a large continent surrounding and including the South Pole: a southland.
-Renaissance cartographers resurrected his theory on their world maps and presented many Latin names for it, including Terra Australis Incognita and Australia.
+Renaissance cartographers resurrected his theory on their world maps and presented various Latin names for it, including Terra Australis Incognita and Australia.

-Figure 1 The Guerard Map: Carte Universelle Hydrographique (1634) State Library of New South Wales, Map M M2 100/1634/1
+Figure 1.
+The Guerard Map: Carte Universelle Hydrographique (1634) State Library of New South Wales, Map M M2 100/1634/

-For example, this world map of 1634, by Frenchman Jean Guerard, shows this theoretical southland.
-It was invariably presented in similar form throughout the 16th century: to include the South Pole and placed south of all other continents.
-This example illustrates that the 17th century French map makers, like the better known Thévenot, were not particularly up-to-date or accurate in their cartography as it was often a sideline.
+For example, the world map of 1634, by Frenchman Jean Guerard, shows this theoretical southland.
+It was invariably done that way throughout the 16th century, to include the South Pole and it was placed south of all other continents.
+This example illustrates that the 17th century French map makers, like the better known Thévenot, were not particularly up to date or accurate in their cartography as it was then often done as a sideline.
 That would change in the 18th century.

-After Tasman sailed south of Tasmania in 1642, widely circumnavigating our continent on that voyage, the world's cartographers rejected the notion that the continent was the theoretical Southland.
-If it existed at all, they concluded, it would be around the South Pole.
+With Tasman sailing south of our whole continent in 1642, which he widely circumnavigated, the world's cartographers rejected the notion that the continent had anything to do with the theoretical Southland.
+If it existed at all, so they began to conclude, it would be around the South Pole:

-Figure 2 Hondius' Polus Antarcticus (1657) National Library of Australia, Map T 730
+Figure 2.
+Hondius' Polus Antarcticus (1657) National Library of Australia, Map T 730

-Hondius' modified map of the southern parts of the continents incorporates Tasman's information, with Australia now the third furthest south.
-Our emerging island continent had already been excluded from the theoretical land mass of Terra Australis Incognita.
+This map from the middle of the 17th century shows the southern parts of the continents as known by Tasman's time with Australia third furthest south.
+The emerging island continent had been excluded from the theoretical land mass of Terra Australis Incognita.

-After Cook's voyages a consensus developed that there was no great Southland, or if there was it was hidden under the ice of the South Pole Region.
-At a time that using Latin still confirmed one's intellectual status, Matthew Flinders placed the Latin notions of Terra Australis and Australia on his 1804 manuscript map of the continent.
-Suddenly it seemed the name was back in favour because it was now unused for any landmass and therefore available.
-This Latin translation for Southland was, therefore, no longer available when a continent around the South Pole was indeed discovered deeper into the 19th century, being given the somewhat clumsy name of Antarctica.
+After Cook's voyages a consensus seemed to have developed that there was no Southland, or if there was, it sat under the ice of the South Pole Region.
+So at a time that using Latin still confirmed one's intellectual status, Matthew Flinders placed the Latin notions of Terra Australis and Australia on his 1804 manuscript map of the continent.
+Suddenly it seemed the name was back in favour because it was now unused and therefore available.

+This Latin translation for Southland, was therefore no longer available when a continent around the South Pole was indeed discovered deeper in the 19th century and it was given the somewhat clumsy name of Antarctica.

-The Freycinet map "incorporates" charting and reports by many other earlier mariners, such as:
+Information giving rise to the Freycinet map includes charts and reports by many earlier mariners, including:

-- 1. Janszoon, who had charted some of the west coast of Cape York in 1606, - 2.
-Hartog, who had encountered and charted parts of Australia's west coast in 1616, - 3.
-Nuyts and Thijssen, who had sailed along much of the south coast in the Gulden Zeepaert in 1627, - 4.
-Tasman touching Tasmania in 1642 and along the north coast in 1644 - 5.
-Vlamingh, who voyaged up the west coast in 1696-97,

-- 6. Cook, who charted the east coast in 1770, - 7. d'Entrecasteaux, Bass and Flinders, in refining the knowledge of the south coast and of Van Diemen's Land, establishing it as an island, and - 8.
-Other cartographers on the Baudin expedition, Boullanger, Faure and Baudin.
+- 1. Willem Janszoon, who had charted some of the westcoast of Cape York in 1606, - 2.
+Dirk Hartog, who had encountered and charted parts of the west coast in 1616, - 3.
+Nuyts and Thijssen who had sailed along much of the south coast in the Gulden Zeepaert in 1627, - 4.
+Tasman in 1642 and 1644 and - 5. de Vlamingh's voyage of 1696-97. - 6.
+Cook's information of the east coast of 1770 - 7.
+Followed by that of d'Entrecasteaux, Bass and Flinders, in refining the knowledge of the south coast and of Van Diemens Land, establishing it as an island, - 8.
+Finally the data collected during the voyage of Baudin.